 While mysteries about the seafaring Minoan civilization remain, we are one step closer to answering the question: Who were the Minoans?
 As University of Washington geneticist George Stamatoyannopoulos says, “We now know that the founders of the first advanced European civilization were European.”

 During the Late Bronze Age, the Eastern Mediterranean boasted a flourishing network of grand empires sustaining sophisticated infrastructures that collapsed suddenly and in tandem.
-Learn more about the Bronze Age collapse in Bible History Daily.
+What caused the Bronze Age collapse?

 The Early Bronze Age Great Temple at Megiddo is “the most monumental single edifice so far uncovered in the EB I Levant and ranks among the largest structures of its time in the Near East.”
 Discover what the temple and Megiddo teach us about the birth of cities in the Levant.

 Read more about Minoan civilization in the BAS Library:

 James D. Muhly, “The Minoans of Crete: Europe’s Oldest Civilization: Excavating Minoan Sites,” Archaeology Odyssey, March/April 2004.